Sleep Time Calculator

 What if I can't fall asleep immediately?

-Account for 10-20 minutes to fall asleep when using sleep calculators.
+Account for – to fall asleep when using sleep calculators.
 If you typically take longer, adjust your bedtime earlier to maintain optimal wake-up timing.

 Do sleep calculators work for everyone?

-Sleep calculators work for most healthy adults using 90-minute cycles.
+Sleep calculators work for most healthy adults using cycles.
 People with sleep disorders, medications affecting sleep, or highly irregular schedules may need personalized adjustments.

-Is it better to get less sleep but wake at the right time?
+Is it better to get less sleep but wake at the right time? ▼

 Short-term, waking at cycle endings with less sleep feels better than more sleep with mid-cycle waking.
 However, chronic sleep debt harms health regardless of timing.